userver-framework/userver/scripts/docs/en/schemas/dynamic_configs.md

 ## POSTGRES_QUERIES_COMMAND_CONTROL @anchor POSTGRES_QUERIES_COMMAND_CONTROL

-Dynamic config that controls per-query statement and network timeouts.
+Dynamic config that controls per-query/per-transaction statement and network timeouts, if those were not explicitly set via storages::postgres::CommandControl.
+Overrides the @ref POSTGRES_HANDLERS_COMMAND_CONTROL, @ref POSTGRES_QUERIES_COMMAND_CONTROL,
+@ref POSTGRES_DEFAULT_COMMAND_CONTROL, and built-in timeouts from components::Postgres::kDefaultCommandControl.

+Transaction timeouts in POSTGRES_QUERIES_COMMAND_CONTROL override the per-query timeouts in POSTGRES_QUERIES_COMMAND_CONTROL, so the latter are ignored if transaction timeouts are set.

 ```
 yaml